Braves vs. Phillies: Odds, spread, over/under - September 11

 Braves vs. Phillies Betting Odds, Run Line and Total

-Here's a look at the odds, run line and over/under for this matchup listed at different sportsbooks.
+Take a look at the odds, run line and over/under for this matchup posted at several sportsbooks.

 |Braves Moneyline